Prigozhin: Russia confirms Wagner chief's death with DNA – DW – 08/27/2023

 Earlier this week, German Foreign Minister Annalena Baerbock said that the incident was part a "pattern" of "unclarified fatalities" in Russia.
 A number of Kremlin critics have died under suspicious circumstances since President Vladimir Putin's rise to power.

-Putin called the Wagner leader a "traitor" in a televised speech following the private paramilitary group's mutiny, but Prigozhin was allowed to leave for Belarus after calling off the uprising in a deal mediated by Minsk.
+Putin called the Wagner mutiny "a stab in the back" in a televised speech after it began, but Prigozhin was allowed to leave for Belarus after calling off the uprising in a deal mediated by Minsk.

 On Thursday, Putin called Prigozhin a "talented businessman," but also said he "made serious mistakes in life."